solana-labs/solana/book/src/fork-selection.md

 * Number of votes in the stack before dequeue occurs (32).
 * Rate of growth for lockouts in the stack (2x).
 * Starting default lockout (2).
-* Threshold depth for minimum network commitment before committing to the fork (8).
+* Threshold depth for minimum cluster commitment before committing to the fork (8).
-* Minimum network commitment size at threshold depth (50%+).
+* Minimum cluster commitment size at threshold depth (50%+).

 ### Free Choice